jodyphelan/etu/README.md

 Each analysis type must be implemented as a submodule of the package with the following objects defined:
  1. An abstract base class `Interface` defined in `interface.py`
- 2. A pydantic data model for the unified format defined in `interfact.py`
+ 2. A pydantic data model for the unified format defined in `interfact.py` which defines the fields that are required for each analysis.
- 3. A subclass inheriting from `Interface` for each software that defines the `parse` method.

 The interface class must define the following methods:
  1. `write_result` which takes the unified format and writes it to a file.
  2. `add_subparser` which takes a subparser and adds the analysis specific arguments to it.

+Each software wihtin an analysis type must be implemented as a subclass inheriting from `Interface` for each software that defines the `parse` method. (see (pyMOI)[https://github.com/jodyphelan/etu/blob/main/src/etu/coi/pyMOI.py] for an example).